 For example, you may have a story-focused welcome series that is aimed at introducing new subscribers to your brand’s mission rather than pushing your first sale.
 In this case, you may want to have a longer welcome series that includes personal anecdotes from your brand’s founder discussing why they started the company and what you’re looking to accomplish.

-On the other hand, if you offer an incentive on your signup form, you will want to be sure to include this in the first email of your welcome series.
+On the other hand, if you offer an incentive on your signup form, you will want to be sure to include this in the first email or SMS of your welcome series.
 If the main goal of your welcome series is to turn subscribers into customers, display your most eye-catching products.
 In this case, you could include product blocks that showcase trending or bestselling products to maximize the chance that someone will see something they like and use their discount to make their first purchase.

 Take Your Welcome Series to the Next Level

 You can find several different types of welcome series in your Browse Ideas tab.
 These contain out-of-the-box best practices around discounting and targeting customers vs. non-customers.
+You may also consider using Klaviyo to send SMS messages to add a multichannel element to your welcome series.

 Targeting your welcome series based on the gender of your recipients is also a popular and effective way to hone in on a more specific audience.